amirziyacode/Guess_number/README.md

-# responsive ✔️
+# responsive

-Can be used on all your phones
+Can be used on all your phones✔️

 ## Getting Started